-Controls the application of the Dark Frame Subtraction feature of your Camera onto the RAW file.
-Dark Frame Subtraction is a function used to reduce sensor noise when the exposure time is 1.3 seconds or longer.
+Controls the application of the Dark Frame Subtraction feature of the Camera to a RAW shot.
+Dark Frame Subtraction is a function used to reduce the effects of sensor noise when the exposure time is 1.3 seconds or longer.